-The company, which has raised over the total capital raised by HealthifyMe to over $100 million till now, said in a statement that it will use the funds to expand in India and Southeast Asia, make inroads into North America as well as acquire relevant companies in the digital health and fitness space.
+The company, which has raised over the total capital raised by HealthifyMe to over $100 million now, said in a statement that it would use the funds to expand in India and Southeast Asia, make inroads into North America as well as acquire relevant companies in the digital health and fitness space.

 It will also be investing heavily behind its AI-powered HealthifySmart Plans and intends to double its current engineering and design strength.
 It will furthermore be hiring senior leadership members across operations, marketing, HR, and technology.

 “We are already the market leaders in India and Southeast Asia and by combining AI and human empathy, we can deliver results in weight and lifestyle disease management at a fraction of the cost possible today,” said Tushar Vashisht, Co-founder and CEO, HealthifyMe.